 Colonel (Retired) Steve Banach

 Colonel (Retired) Banach, is a Distinguished Member of the 75th Ranger Regiment and served in that organization for nine years, culminating with command of the 3rd Ranger Battalion from 2001-2003.
 He led U.S. Army Rangers during a historic night combat parachute assault into Afghanistan on October 19, 2001, as the “spearhead” for the Global War on Terror for the United States of America.
 Steve subsequently led U.S. Army Rangers in a second combat parachute assault into Al Anbar Province in western Iraq in 2003.
 He also served as a Stryker Brigade Commander from 2005 to 2007 and created the Company Intelligence Support Team (COIST) concept for the U.S. Army.

-Co-Author – “Uncommon Bonds: A Journey In Optimism”– Amazon.
-Website: http://banachpowerof3.com.
-May 2015.
+Co-Author – “Uncommon Bonds: A Journey In Optimism”– Amazon.com May 2015.

 2013 – Optimizing the Integrated Planning Process.
 Research Report.
 Ft.
 Leavenworth: Army Research Institute.
 (Co-authored with COL (Retired) James Greer and Dr. Marcus Griffin).

 2010 – School of Advanced Military Studies Design Student Text Edition II, with Dr. Alex Ryan 05/2010.